Sanju-srivatsa/AWS-Cloud-Practitioner-Guide/README.md

 ### **Conclusion**
 AWS Global Infrastructure is designed to provide a flexible, secure, and resilient foundation for deploying applications at scale.
 With a broad network of Regions, Availability Zones, and Edge Locations, AWS ensures that customers can deliver low-latency, high-performance applications to users worldwide while maintaining high availability and compliance with local regulations.
 Whether you're building a simple web application or a complex global enterprise system, AWS's global infrastructure offers the tools and resources needed to meet your needs.

+### AWS Global Infrastructure Guide

+---

+**1. Getting Started - Creating an AWS Account**

+Creating an AWS account is the first step to access the powerful cloud services AWS offers.
+Here’s a detailed guide on how to create your AWS account:

+1. **Access the AWS Homepage**:
+   - Navigate to the AWS homepage and locate the "Create an AWS Account" button.
+You can either click the large orange button in the middle or the smaller button at the top-right corner of the screen.

+2. **Account Information**:
+   - Enter your email address and create a strong password for your AWS account.
+AWS will use your email address to send important updates and notifications.

+3. **Account Type**:
+   - Select the account type (Personal or Professional).
+If you're creating an account for personal use, select "Personal."
+Otherwise, choose "Professional."

+4. **Enter Personal Information**:
+   - Provide the necessary personal details, including your name, address, and phone number.
+Ensure the information is accurate, as AWS uses it for billing and communication.

+5. **Agree to the Customer Agreement**:
+   - Read the AWS Customer Agreement carefully and check the box to agree to the terms and conditions.

+6. **Payment Information**:
+   - Enter a valid credit card or debit card.
+AWS requires a payment method to charge for any services you use beyond the Free Tier.
+Don't worry; you won't be charged immediately.
+AWS will only bill you based on the services you consume.

+7. **Phone Verification**:
+   - AWS will ask you to verify your identity using your phone number.
+After entering your number, you’ll receive a verification code via SMS.
+Enter the code to confirm your phone number.

+8. **Support Plan Selection**:
+   - Choose the Basic Support plan, which is free and sufficient for most users.
+You can always upgrade later if you need additional support features.

+9. **Sign in to the AWS Console**:
+   - After completing the registration process, sign in to the AWS Management Console using your email and password.

+---

+**2. Setting Up Billing Preferences, Budgets, and Alarms**

+To avoid unexpected charges and manage your AWS spending effectively, it’s crucial to set up billing preferences, budgets, and alarms:

+1. **Access the Billing Dashboard**:
+   - Go to your AWS account settings and navigate to the "Billing Dashboard."
+Here, you can manage your billing preferences and set up budgets and alarms.

+2. **Billing Preferences**:
+   - Enable billing preferences like receiving PDF invoices via email and setting up alerts for free tier usage.
+This will help you monitor your usage and costs efficiently.

+3. **Setting Up a Budget**:
+   - AWS allows you to create up to two free budgets to track your spending.
+Go to the "Budgets" section and create a new budget for overall costs.
+Set a low budget amount (e.g., $20) to monitor any unexpected charges.

+4. **Creating Billing Alarms**:
+   - Billing alarms in AWS are a powerful tool to monitor your spending.
+Go to "CloudWatch" and create a billing alarm.
+Set the threshold to a higher amount (e.g., $100) to get notified if your charges exceed this amount.

+---

+**3. IAM User Management and Security Best Practices**

+IAM (Identity and Access Management) is a crucial part of securing your AWS environment:

+1. **Change IAM User Sign-in Link**:
+   - Customize your IAM user sign-in URL to make it more memorable and secure.
+This URL will be used by your IAM users to access the AWS Management Console.

+2. **Enable MFA on Root Account**:
+   - Multi-Factor Authentication (MFA) adds an extra layer of security to your root account.
+Set up MFA using a virtual device like Google Authenticator to protect your account from unauthorized access.

+3. **Create Individual IAM Users**:
+   - Avoid using the root account for daily tasks.
+Instead, create individual IAM users with specific permissions.
+Assign users to groups (e.g., Admin, Power User) based on their roles and responsibilities.

+4. **Set a Password Policy**:
+   - Establish a strong password policy for your AWS account.
+This includes setting requirements for password length, complexity, and expiration periods to enhance security.

 ---

 This guide serves as an introduction to AWS and cloud computing fundamentals, providing key insights and practical knowledge for those new to the cloud.